Balakovo Nuclear Power Plant

-Balakovo nuclear power station (Балаковская АЭС []) is located in the city of Balakovo, Saratov Oblast, Russia, about 900 km south-east of Moscow.
-It consists of four operational reactors; fifth and sixth unit construction cancelled.
-Owner and operator of the nuclear power station is Rosenergoatom.
+Balakovo nuclear power station (Балаковская АЭС []) is a nuclear power plant located in the city of Balakovo, Saratov Oblast, Russia, about 900 km south-east of Moscow.
+It consists of four operational reactors; the construction of the fifth and sixth unit was cancelled.
+The owner and operator of the nuclear power station is Rosenergoatom.

 Balakovo NPP participates in a twinning program between nuclear power stations in Europe and Russia; since 1990 it has been in partnership with Biblis Nuclear Power Plant.

 Remix fuel tests

 Balakovo Nuclear Power Plant is used for experiments with Remix Fuel.
-In December 2024 the third final 18-month phase of the pilot program has started with the goal to achieve closed nuclear cycle for VVER reactors.
-A mixture of enriched uranium with recycled uranium and plutonium received from the used nuclear fuel at other VVER reactors is used instead of a standard enriched uranium.
-After the first 2 stages of 3, fuel elements were inspected and were approved for the 3rd final stage.
+In December 2024, the third final 18-month phase of the pilot program started with the goal to achieve a closed nuclear cycle for VVER reactors.
+A mixture of enriched uranium with recycled uranium and plutonium received from the used nuclear fuel at other VVER reactors is used instead of standard enriched uranium, as used in most other reactors.
+After the first 2 stages of 3, the fuel elements were inspected and were approved for the 3rd and final stage.
 The 3rd stage should conclude in 2026 when the fuel will be unloaded and further studied.
-Remix fuel has a lower plutonium content of up to 5% compared with MOX fuel.
+Remix fuel has a lower plutonium content of up to 5% when compared with MOX fuel.